 - In a large mixing bowl, combine ground turkey with panko bread crumbs, egg, carrot, celery, green onion, garlic powder, dill, black pepper, salt and cayenne pepper.
 Mix until thoroughly combined.

 - Form turkey mixture into meatballs, about 1.5 tablespoons per meatball, yielding about 22 meatballs.
 Place them onto the prepared sheet pan as you roll them.

-- Bake for 20 to 22 minutes or until the meatballs are fully cooked through (the internal temperature of the meatballs reaches 165 degrees Fahrenheit when checked with an Instant-read meat thermometer).
+- Bake for 20 to 22 minutes or until the meatballs are fully cooked through (the internal temperature reaches 165 degrees Fahrenheit in the centre of the meatballs when checked with an instant-read meat thermometer).

 - Once done, place the turkey meatballs in a clean bowl and toss top with buffalo sauce.
 Stir until the meatballs are coated in the sauce.
 Sprinkle over chopped parsley, if desired.

 - Toast sub buns to desired doneness, then spread with butter to taste (if using) over the interior of the buns.

 - Distribute coleslaw between the sub buns (on the interior of the bottom bun), then top each with 5 turkey meatballs and crumbled blue cheese.

 - Drizzle the buffalo sauce between the sub buns (on the interior of the top bun).
 Alternatively, use ranch dressing or blue cheese dressing.
 Place the top bun over top of the meatballs to form each sub sandwich.